itsmehecker/zfind-python/Readme.md

     ```sh
     python main.py
     ```

+# Platform-Specific Features
+- On macOS and Linux, you can switch between zsh and bash history files using the command palette.
+- On Windows, the history file switching feature is not available.

 # Common Bugs
 If you have a non-UTF-8 character the program crashes so I included zshhist.py by xkikeg